 In the far west, Landskrona’s popular Brekeriet brewery conjures up unique sour beers and wild ales – Lucifer fermented with passion fruit and saffron, Pink Passion with passion fruit and hibiscus flowers, and Wild & Juicy with notes of lemon peel, pineapple and bread.
 The town is also home to Brygghuset Finn, which brews everything from raspberry wheat beer to fruity California lager and malty brown ale.

 For ales brewed in the centre of Malmö, try Skåne’s largest brewery, Malmö Brygghus.
 Its craft beers are available at Malmö Brewing Co & Taproom, in the city’s buzzy Möllevången area.
-On a smaller scale, the tiny island of Hven has its own brewery, and even MJ’s Hotel in Malmö has created its own IPA.
+On a smaller scale, the tiny island of Hven has its own brewery, and even MJ’s Hotel in Malmö has created its own Pilsner.

 Skåne’s hip towns and stunning countryside are peppered with artisan micro-bakeries, where bakers use ancient Swedish grains to make unique flours for perfect loaves and iconic buns.
 Some of the best-loved buns come from Söderberg and Sara, which has a shop and café in Malmö and another in Ystad.
 The team uses a well-rehearsed combination of spelt and sourdough, topping its creations with sweet cinnamon and fragrant cardamom.